 It is the responsibility of the students to know the policies and procedures associated with absences.
 These policies are set by instructors.
 Excused absences may include, but are not limited to, illness, severe weather, and death in the family.
 Instructors will determine whether or not an absence is excused.
-Please visit the Midland College Catalog
+Midland College Catalog